ibadetazemi/Statistical-Modelling-Project-/assignment.md

 Complete the **yelp_foursquare_EDA.ipynb** notebook to demonstrate how you executed the tasks above.

-## I had created a yelp_foursquare_EDA.ipynb notebook following the steps below:
+Step 1.)
+I had created a yelp_foursquare_EDA.ipynb notebook
-conda create --name yelp_foursquare_EDA.ipynb conda install -c conda-forge tensorflow conda install -c anaconda ipykernel python -m ipykernel install --user --name=yelp_foursquare_EDA.ipynb conda create -n yelp_foursquare_EDA.ipynb python=3.9 conda activate yelp_foursquare_EDA.ipynb import sys sys.executable

 ## Part 3: Joining Data